 To do any type of work in New Zealand in exchange for a reward (in this case, accommodation), you must have a valid work visa.
 The most common visa people get while travelling in New Zealand is a working holiday visa.
 However, any other work visa is usually valid too.
 The work conditions are made very clear when you receive your visa.

 For more information on the working holiday visa, see What is a Working Holiday Visa?

 Can You Work for Accommodation on a Visitor Visa?

 If you are in New Zealand on a visitor visa, you cannot legally work for accommodation.
 If caught, your hosts could be faced with charges.
 Inspections on work for accommodation hosts have become more and more frequent over the years.

-Before you start working with your host, you must be offered a choice of either work for a selected amount of hours in exchange for accommodation or paid at least minimum wage.
-Under New Zealand law, you are entitled to a full wage with only 5% deduction for accommodation for your labour, unless you and your host have both agreed on a fair contract.
+Before you start working with your host, you must be offered a choice of either a wage (i.e. money) with accommodation costs deducted or at least full minimum wage.
+Under New Zealand law, you are entitled to a full wage with a maximum of 5% deduction for accommodation for your labour, unless you and your host have both agreed on a fair contract.
 See more about that in the section below.

-You only pay an income tax when you are paid a wage.
-You do not need to pay taxes when working for only accommodation.However, your host will have to pay Pay-As-You-Earn (PAYE) and Accident Compensation Corporation (ACC) taxes on the value of your accommodation and meals, as well as the Goods and Services Tax (GST) on the accommodation provided.
+Your host/employer must deduct Pay-As-You-Earn (PAYE) and Accident Compensation Corporation (ACC) taxes from your wage, including on the value of your accommodation and meals, as well as the Goods and Services Tax (GST) on the accommodation provided.
 For you, this means you are a well-protected employee with benefits of accident medical cover under the ACC.
-Learn more about ACC in What is ACC and Employee Accident Cover?.
+Learn more about ACC in What is ACC and Employee Accident Cover?

 Yes, you can receive cash for your work as long as your host declares it properly so that it can be taxed.
 If not, then it is considered being given cash under the table which is illegal and both you and your host could be taken to court.